 Introducing: Atlantic IMPACT, a Podcast About Storytelling for Nonprofits

-In the inaugural episode, co-hosts Tanya Wall and Michelle Samson introduce the origin story and mission of the series, which aims to help Atlantic Canada nonprofits leverage storytelling to enhance fundraising and community engagement.
+In the inaugural episode, co-hosts Tanya Wall and Michelle Samson introduce the origin story and mission of the series.
+They discuss why storytelling matters for nonprofits, how it can support fundraising and community engagement, and why small, everyday stories can be just as powerful as larger impact narratives.

 Episode 1

-Then they sit down with Erik Ayers, Founder and CTO of GoodSeeker, to discuss the data-backed benefits of storytelling, how small stories are crucial for building trust and visibility, and how nonprofits can systematically collect and use stories to engage stakeholders and boost donor contributions.
+Then they sit down with Erik Ayers, Founder and CTO of GoodSeeker, to discuss the data-backed benefits of storytelling, how small stories help build trust and visibility, and how nonprofits can systematically collect and use stories to engage stakeholders and strengthen supporter relationships.

 Listen now, or read on for a few highlights.